gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Using a non-packaged PostgreSQL database management server

-To connect to an external PostgreSQL or MySQL DBMS see [doc/settings/database.md](database.md) (MySQL support in the Omnibus Packages is Enterprise Only).
+To connect to an external PostgreSQL DBMS see [doc/settings/database.md](database.md)

 ## Using a non-packaged Redis instance